- Innovation & Research

-Alumnus Patric Farah credits César Ritz Colleges Switzerland for setting his career on a whole different trajectory.
+Patric Farah, Class of 2008 credits César Ritz Colleges Switzerland for setting his career on a whole new trajectory.

-Funny enough, I did computer science during the first year of my Bachelor’s degree as I was interested in computers.
+Funnily enough, I did computer science during the first year of my bachelor’s degree as I was interested in computers.
 I had excellent grades but would spend my days in front of a screen instead of interacting with people.
-After a year, I realised I didn’t see myself living a life like this.
+After a year, I realized I didn’t see myself living a life like this.

 Being exposed to this education, the whole experience, changes you as a person.
 You understand yourself better, figure out what you want, what can happen in your career.